Thanksgiving is a yearly chance to reflect on our “Gratitude Quotient.” But some years this is clearly more difficult

-However, I uncovered a blog I wrote several years ago admitting two disturbing things: (1) I’m still not nearly as grateful as I should be for how God has blessed me; and (2) Many of the things I’m now MOST grateful for are past events I wasn’t grateful for at all when they were taking place.
+However, as I wrote about in a blog several years ago, two disturbing things are evident: (1) I’m still not nearly as grateful as I should be for all the ways God has blessed me; and (2) Many of the things I’m now MOST grateful for are past events I wasn’t grateful for at all when they were taking place.

 I call this second point “gratitude in retrospect,” the phenomenon of being grateful today for situations I once grumbled about.
 In a recent blog, I described this as The Manure Effect – God’s ability to use the “stinky” experiences in our lives to fertilize us for greater fruitfulness in the days ahead.

 - Maybe you had a relationship breakup that tore your very heart…but it paved the way for the Lord to provide someone much better in your life.

 - Maybe you faced a severe trial in your health…but it caused you to make lifestyle changes in your diet and exercise – and now you’re feeling better than ever.

 - Maybe you lost a job you thought you’d have until retirement…but God opened (or will open) a new door that’s a much better fit for your gifts and passions.